-USING FREE WEIGHTS PROMOTE FUNCTIONAL MOVEMENTS
+USE FREE WEIGHTS TO BOOST FUNCTIONAL MOVEMENTS

 ENGAGE STABILISING MUSCLES WITH FREE WEIGHTS

-FREE WEIGHTS ALLOW FOR GREATER RANGES OF MOTION
+FREE WEIGHTS ALLOW GREATER RANGE OF MOTION

 MAXIMISE MUSCLE ENGAGEMENT WITH FREE WEIGHTS